 Attracting Parrots With a Place to Bathe

-Your public water bowl may also double as a birdbath for parrots.
-These birds like to bathe themselves whenever they can.
-This activity helps them get rid of any dirt or other items that get into their feathers.
+Your public water bowl may double as a bird bath for parrots.
+Parrots like to bathe themselves whenever they get the opportunity to get rid of any dirt and debris in their feathers.

 A bird bath should also be situated in places that are well-shaded.
 Placing it under direct sunlight may cause the water to heat up, which can be unpleasant for parrots to bathe in.

-Parrots are particular about cleanliness.
-They may be reluctant to use a bird bath containing used or dirty water that other birds have recently bathed in.
-You should change this water every couple of days to attract parrots.
+Parrots are very particular about cleanliness.
+They may be reluctant to use a bird bath containing used or dirty water that other birds have bathed in.
+You should change this water daily to attract parrots.

 Attracting Parrots with a Shelter

 Parrots are native to tropical regions.
 This means they are naturally attracted to trees, such as deciduous trees with large leaves.
-You can also deck out your yard with tropical plants to help them feel more at home.
+You can also deck out your yard with tropical plants.

-It may help to set up nesting boxes and hang them from the trees in your yard.
+Set up nesting boxes and hang them from the trees in your yard.
 These could be made from wood or straw.
-Just make sure to place them somewhere that is easy to view from your home’s window.

 How to Attract Parrots to Your Window

-- Tube Feeders: These are cylindrical bird feeders with small holes or “ports” that birds can stick their heads into to access the seed contained inside.
+- Tube feeders: These are cylindrical bird feeders with small holes or “ports” that parrots can stick their heads into to access the seed contained inside.

-- Tray Feeders With Roofs: Tray feeders with roofs are useful for keeping your bird seed dry.
-They also prevent snow from getting into your bird seed and ruining it.
+- Tray feeders with roofs: Tray feeders with roofs are useful for keeping your bird seed dry.

-- Ball Feeder: These are hemisphere-shaped “cages” that can be filled with “fat balls” made from suet, seeds, and nuts.
-Ball feeders are also useful for holding pieces of fruits, which parrots love.
+- Ball feeder: These are hemisphere-shaped cages that can be filled with fat balls made from suet, seeds, and nuts.

 Plants That Attract Parrots to Your Yard